 Next, define the function interp that accepts a polynomial and a value for the variable and produces the result of plugging in the value for the variable.

 Using the data definition you developed in the last problem, develop the function derivative that accepts a polynomial and returns another polynomial that represents its derivative.
 Ensure that your derivative function does not return a quadratic polynomial whose first coefficient is zero.

-Develop a data definition for a full binary tree called BTree with symbols in each node but no values at the leaves.
+Develop a data definition for a full binary tree called BTree with symbols at each leaf but no values at the nodes.
 Its variants should be named Leaf and Node.
 Every node has exactly two children.
 Include a define-type and at least three examples of the data.

 Using the data definition you developed in the last problem, develop the mirror function that accepts a binary tree and produces a new binary tree that is the left-right mirror image of the first one.
 That is, if the input tree has the symbol 'horse at the far left of the tree, the new one should have the symbol 'horse at the far right of the tree.

-Using the same data definition, develop the subst function that accepts a source BTree and a symbol and a replacement BTree and returns a new tree where every node of the source tree containing the symbol is replaced (along with all of its descendants) by the replacement tree.
+Using the same data definition, develop the subst function that accepts a source BTree and a symbol and a replacement BTree and returns a new tree where every leaf of the source tree containing the symbol is replaced by the replacement tree.
 (Make sure the source tree is the first argument to the subst function, or my tests will all fail....)

 This problem will probably require one or more helper functions; try to make sure that your helper functions are well-named, with good purpose statements.